Digraphs whose m-step competition graphs are trees: Introduction

+For all undefined graph theory terminologies, see \cite{bondy1976graph}.
+In this paper, all the graphs and digraphs are assumed to be finite and we only consider digraphs having no parallel arcs.

+Let $D$ be a digraph and $m$ be a positive integer.
+A vertex $y$ (resp.\ $x$) is an {\em $m$-step prey} (resp.\ {\em $m$-step predator}) of a vertex $x$ (resp.\ $y$) if and only if there exists a directed walk from $x$ to $y$ of length $m$.
+The {\em $m$-step competition graph} of a digraph $D$, denoted by $C^m(D)$, has the same vertex set as $D$ and has an edge between two distinct vertices $u$ and $v$ if and only if there exists an $m$-step common prey of $u$ and $v$ in $D$.
+The notion of an $m$-step competition graph introduced by Cho~{\em et al.}~\cite{cho2000m} is a generalization of the competition graph introduced by Cohen~\cite{Cohen} (the {\em competition graph} of a digraph $D$ is $C^1(D)$).
+Since its introduction, an $m$-step competition graph has been extensively studied (see, for example, \cite{belmont2011complete,helleloid2005connected,ho2005m,park2011m,zhao2009note,eoh2020m,jung2022competition}).
+The author may refer \cite{factor20111,zhang20161,eoh2020niche,xiong2020competition} to for variants of competition graph other than $m$-step competition graphs.

+We call a vertex of indegree $0$ and a vertex of outdegree $0$ in a digraph $D$ a {\em source} and a {\em sink}, respectively, of $D$.
+A sink of $D$ becomes an isolated vertex in $C^m(D)$.
+Since we principally study the digraphs whose $m$-step competition graphs are connected for an integer $m \ge 2$, it is sufficient to consider digraphs without sinks.
+In this context, throughout this paper, we assume that any digraph has no sink.

-\begin{Thm} (Helleloid \cite{helleloid2005connected}).
-For all positive integers $m \geq n$, the only connected triangle-free $m$-step competition graph on $n$ vertices is the star graph. \end{Thm} From now on, we call a vertex of indegree $0$ in a digraph $D$ a {\em source} of $D$.
-Given any digraph $D$, we can associate a graph $G$ on the same vertex set as $V(D)$ simply by replacing each arc by an edge with the same ends.
+Given any digraph $D$, we can associate a graph $G$ on the same vertex set as $V(D)$ simply by replacing each arc $(u,v)$ with an edge $uv$.
 This graph is said to be the {\it underlying graph} of $D$.
-A digraph $D$ is called {\it weakly connected} if the underlying graph of $D$ is connected and a {\it weak component} of $D$ is a subdigraph of $D$ induced by a component of the underlying graph of $D$.
-It is easy to see that no two vertices from distinct weak components of $D$ are adjacent in $C^m(D)$ for any positive integer $m$.
+A digraph $D$ is called {\it weakly connected} if the underlying graph of $D$ is connected and a {\it weak component} of $D$ is a subdigraph of $D$ induced by a component in the underlying graph of $D$.

-We call a weakly connected digraph $D$ a {\it star-generating digraph} if it satisfies the following three conditions: \begin{enumerate} \item[($S_1$)] $D$ has at least one source and, for each source $v$ of $D$, each prey of $v$ has exactly two predators; \item[($S_2$)] any pair of sources in $D$ has no common prey; \item[($S_3$)] each of non-source vertices in $D$ has exactly one prey and exactly two predators one of which is a source of $D$ and the other of which is a non-source vertex. \end{enumerate}

-By the above definition, a digraph with the vertex set $\{u,v\}$ and the arc set $\{(v,u),(u,u)\}$ is the only star-generating digraph with two vertices; the digraphs $D_1$ and $D_2$ in Figure~\ref{fig:example-star-generating-three} are the only star-generating digraphs with three vertices.
-We show that the number of star-generating digraphs having $n$ vertices among which exactly one vertex is a source is equal to the number of partitions of $n-1$ for positive integer $n \geq 2 $ (Theorem~\ref{thm:No-indegree-ifonlyif-stargraph}).

-We also derive the following two theorems which extend Theorem~\ref{thm:traingle-free} to an arbitrary integer $m\geq 2$ and to a (not necessarily connected) triangle-free graph which is the $m$-step competition graph of a weakly connected digraph $D$ and each of whose components contains a source in $D$.